Cast Iron Cinnamon Apples

 - apple cider vinegar

 There are several ways to prepare apples including: using the slow cooker, baking, and in pies to name a few.
-I, personally, really enjoy making this delicious side dish in a cast iron skillet.
+I, personally, really enjoy making this delicious side dish in a cast-iron skillet.

-Cast Iron Cinnamon Apples
+Skillet Cinnamon Apples

 Equipment